sixeyed/play-with-docker.github.io/_posts/2017-01-28-swarm-stack-intro.markdown

 From the output above, copy the join command (*watch out for newlines*) and paste it in the other terminal.

-## show members of swarm
+## Show members of swarm

-From the first terminal, check the number of nodes in the swarm (running this command from the second terminal will fail as swarm related commands need to be issued against a swarm manager).
+From the first terminal, check the number of nodes in the swarm (running this command from the second terminal `worker` will fail as swarm related commands need to be issued against a swarm manager).

 ```.term1
 docker node ls